2015 IndyCar Series: Round 11: Fontana

 Simon Pagenaud won pole position, followed by Hélio Castroneves, Marco Andretti, Ed Carpenter, Juan Montoya and Tony Kanaan.
 The lead would subsequently alternate 80 times throughout the 500-mile race, an IndyCar Series record.
 On lap 241, Sato collided into Will Power, taking them both out of the race.
 This would set up a late sprint to the finish when the green flag waved on lap 247.
 On the penultimate lap of the race, the final incident of the day occurred when Sage Karam and Juan Pablo Montoya pinched Ryan Hunter-Reay into Ryan Briscoe, the latter of whom was sent airborne at a speed of 210 mph.
 This allowed Rahal to complete the final two laps to the checkered flag under caution, for his first win of the year.
+This would be the final IndyCar race at this track as it was demolished in October 2023 for redevelopment.

 Round 12: Milwaukee

 Josef Newgarden picked up his first career pole in the Verizon Indycar Series.
 The first caution didn't came until 114 when James Jakes lost an engine in turn 1.
 The second caution didn't fly until 131 when Ryan Briscoe spun and hit his country mate Will Power in turn 4.
 The 3rd and final caution came in lap 222 when Justin Wilson lost an engine in turn 1.
 Sébastien Bourdais eventually lapped the entire field.
 He managed to hold off Hélio Castroneves and Graham Rahal to pick up his 2nd win of the year.
-Sébastien Bourdais got his first oval win since 2006 and the 34th of his career, tying Al Unser Jr.
+Sébastien Bourdais got his first oval win since 2006 and the 34th of his career, tying Al Unser Jr. IndyCar would then go on hiatus from this track until the 2024 season.